promanenko/gigaspaces-sbp-jekyll/moving-into-production-checklist.markdown

 ## Running Multiple Zones
 You may have a set of LUS/GSM managing multiple zones (recommended) or have a separate LUS/GSM set per zone.
 In such a case (set of LUS/GSM managing multiple zones) you should run these in the following manner:

-1. Run gs-agent on the machines you want to have the LUS/GSM:
+Step 1.
+Run gs-agent on the machines you want to have the LUS/GSM:
 {% highlight java %}
 gs-agent.sh gsa.global.lus 0 gsa.lus 1 gsa.global.gsm 0 gsa.gsm 1 gsa.gsc 0
 {% endhighlight %}

-2. Run gs-agent that will start GSCs with zoneX (4 GGCs with this example):
+Step 2.
+Run gs-agent that will start GSCs with zoneX (4 GGCs with this example):
 {% highlight java %}
 export EXT_JAVA_OPTIONS=-Dcom.gs.zones=zoneX ${EXT_JAVA_OPTIONS}
 gs-agent.sh gsa.global.lus 0 gsa.lus 0 gsa.global.gsm 0 gsa.gsm 0 gsa.gsc 4
 {% endhighlight %}

-3. Run gs-agent that will start GSCs with zoneY (2 GGCs with this example):
+Step 3.
+Run gs-agent that will start GSCs with zoneY (2 GGCs with this example):
 {% highlight java %}
 export EXT_JAVA_OPTIONS=-Dcom.gs.zones=zoneY ${EXT_JAVA_OPTIONS}
 gs-agent.sh gsa.global.lus 0 gsa.lus 0 gsa.global.gsm 0 gsa.gsm 0 gsa.gsc 2